Investigating Social Worlds

-This module outlines the key theoretical approaches and concepts associated with the analysis of processes of globalisation (social, economic and political) and their implications for human rights.
-These topics are introduced via case studies.
-You’ll spend two hours in lectures and 2 one hour in seminars.
+The module outlines key theoretical approaches and concepts associated with the analysis of processes of globalisation (social, economic and political) and their implications for human rights.
+It introduces these topics through a series of case studies.

 Classical and Contemporary Sociological Theory